Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 The attribute key is locked but can be modified in very exceptional cases, for instance, if you have named it wrongly.

 > [Caution] Attribute keys are used for API access.
-Changing the attribute key, which is strongly discouraged, has an impact on the API naming for all entities where this attribute is included.
+Changing the attribute key, which is strongly discouraged, has an impact on the API naming for all affected entities where this attribute is included.
 That means, that all external API consumers, workflows, webhooks, or other custom code need to be adjusted accordingly in case any of them address this attribute.

 [comment]: <> (zu prüfen)